Mayurji/mayurji.github.io/_machine-learning/2020-11-06-machine-learning-III.md

 ### Creating Datasets and Evaluation Metrics

 Before applying ML Algorithm, we should check the dataset and split it for modeling for ML.
-We should split our dataset into training, testing and validation set.
-It helps in understanding certain factors of ML model like bias and variance i.e. also termed as Underfitting and Overfitting.
+We should split our dataset into training, testing, and validation set.
+It helps in understanding certain factors of the ML model like bias and variance i.e. also termed as Underfitting and Overfitting.

 #### Training Set

 Training Set: Before Big Data came into the picture of analytics, training data made around 70-75% data of total data.
 But with millions of records or data, training data occupies 95% of the total data.
-We model our algorithm on training set.
+We model our algorithm on a training set.

 #### Validation and Testing Set

-Validation Set: A set of examples used to tune the parameters [i.e., architecture, not weights] of a classifier, for example to choose the number of hidden units in a neural network.
-Before Big Data era, validation set occupied 15-12.5% data, but in Big Data times, it occupies 2.5%.
+Validation Set: A set of examples used to tune the parameters [i.e., architecture, not weights] of a classifier, for example, to choose the number of hidden units in a neural network.
+Before the Big Data era, the validation set occupied 15-12.5% of data, but in Big Data times, it occupies 2.5%.

 Test Set: A set of examples used only to assess the performance [generalization] of a fully specified classifier.
-Before Big Data era, validation set occupied 15-12.5% data, but in Big Data times, it occupies 2.5%.
+Before the Big Data era, the validation set occupied 15-12.5% of data, but in Big Data times, it occupies 2.5%.

-The validation and testing set are also called as hold-out sets.
+The validation and testing sets are also called hold-out sets.

 #### Factors for selecting an algorithm